sodadata/docs/soda-cloud/quick-start.md

 For a new monitor, you define several details including which data to test, what tests to run, and whom to notify when bad data triggers an alert.

 1. In Soda Cloud, navigate to the **Monitors** dashboard, then click the stacked dots to **Create Monitor**.
 Select the type `Metric`, then follow the guided steps to complete the setup.
-Use the following input values to complete the steps.
+Use the following input values for reference.
 * Dataset: `demodata`
 * Metric type: `Average`
 * Column: `size`